Drug formulary FAQs

 You can view the most up-to-date drug formularies online.
 Please check the drug formularies page for the most current information about which drugs are on your plan's formulary.
-You can also obtain a printed copy by calling Member Services.
+You can also obtain a printed copy by calling Customer Service.
 The number is listed on your Blue Shield ID card.

-You can also obtain a printed copy by calling the Customer Care number listed on your Blue Shield ID card.
+You can also obtain a printed copy by calling the Customer Service number listed on your Blue Shield ID card.

 Yes, your doctor can obtain information about your prescription benefit, including copays, what’s covered on your drug formulary, and what other prescription medications you have filled at a pharmacy in the Blue Shield network.
 By using e-prescription technology, your doctor can view information about potential drug interactions and side effects before prescribing new medications for you at the time of your visit.
 Your doctor can also choose medications that are covered on your prescription benefit and see what drugs are available as a low-cost generic before going to the pharmacy.

 When your doctor uses e-prescription technology, once a prescription has expired, the pharmacy can automatically notify your doctor to renew it electronically, saving time and making it easier for you and your doctor.

 Ask your doctor to transmit your prescriptions electronically to the pharmacy on your next visit to experience the benefits of e-prescriptions.